rblalock/nodejs_api_boilerplate/README.md

 What is it?
 ===============

-This is a boilerplate / staring point for a REST API server.
-The purpose of this is to give someone a quick head start and a few conventions while creating REST API.
+This is a boilerplate / starting point for a REST API server.
+The purpose of this is to give someone a quick head start and a few conventions while creating a REST API.
 There are many frameworks and tools out there and this does not try to be any of them.
-This is simple some small conventions put together for a start of a project.
+This simply provides some small conventions for a start of a project.

 Setup
 ===============